argallo/palworld_crafting/README.md

 - Kurt-style specialty balls (LEVEL, LURE, MOON, etc.) built on the balls registry\'s real Gen 1 catch math.
 - Additional placeable stations for the base interior.

+Please play test and let me know what you think!
+I'm happy to make changes and keep improving things as the community continues to give feedback.
+Enjoy!